LiveXiv -- A Multi-Modal Live Benchmark Based on Arxiv Papers Content: Related Works

 \textbf{Contamination-free benchmarks.} As large foundation models like LLMs and LMMs are trained on combined sources of tremendous amount of web data or repurposed version of existing open-sourced datasets, there is a high risk of overlap between training data and samples from evaluation benchmarks.
 Reported evidence and analysis show impact of data contamination on evaluation benchmarks for LLMs~\citep{wei2023skywork, zhang2024careful,cobbe2021training,roberts2023cutoff,jain2024livecodebench} and LMMs~\citep{chen2024we}, indicating the significance of contamination-free evaluation benchmarks.
-For LLMs, LMSys Chatbot Arena~\citep{chiang2024chatbot} and AI2 WildVision~\citep{lu2024wildvision} create a user-focused platform that provides contamination-free environment for proper evaluations.
-However, it is expensive to collect tens of thousands of human preferences on the compared language models.
-Furthermore, Seal Benchmark~\citep{sealbench} proposes private questions paired with human evaluations. \citet{srivastava2024functional} update the questions in the MATH dataset~\citep{hendrycks2021measuring} by changing numbers in the math questions.
-LiveBench~\cite{livebench} collects frequently updated questions from diverse information sources \eg math competitions, arXiv papers and news articles and more challenging versions of existing benchmark tasks.
-Concurrently, LiveCodeBench~\citep{jain2024livecodebench} contributes a live benchmark on broader code-related capabilities.
-Note that these datasets focus on language data only.
+Recent works targeted at LLMs are discussed in~\ref{app:rw}.

 For LMMs, Vibe-Eval~\citep{padlewski2024vibe} and LLaVA-Wilder~\citep{li2024llava} perform contamination check on the collected samples that reflect real-world user requests.
 Most related to our work, the LMMs-Eval LiveBench~\citep{zhang2024lmms} collects images from sources of new websites and online forums and employs proprietary LMMs for design and revision of questions.
 However, the LMMs-Eval LiveBench requires human manual verification of questions which impedes the scalability.
 Furthermore, it contains only open-ended questions that require LMM-as-a-judge which is time-consuming, susceptible to judge biases, and difficult to scale.
 In comparison, our \method constructs a fully-automated data collection pipeline which generates multiple-choice questions which are challenging to the top-performing LMMs.